alexandreroberts/alexandreroberts.github.io/index.md

 > *Journal of the History of Ideas* (forthcoming).

-"Hierotechnicians by Name and Their Middle Byzantine Fame."

-> *Journal of Late Antique, Islamic and Byzantine Studies* 1 (forthcoming 2022).

 "Heretics, Dissidents, and Society: Narrating the Trial of John bar ʿAbdun."

 > *Dumbarton Oaks Papers* 76 (forthcoming 2022).